Sign Up

 Q: How does CloudNuro help control AI costs in an enterprise environment?

-CloudNuro applies the FinOps framework to AI spend by centralizing visibility across AI subscriptions, cloud AI services, and SaaS tools, detecting shadow AI and unused licenses, enabling cost allocation, and optimizing renewals to prevent waste.
+CloudNuro applies the FinOps framework to AI spend by centralizing visibility across AI subscriptions, cloud AI services, and SaaS tools; detecting shadow AI and unused licenses; enabling cost allocation; and optimizing renewals to prevent waste.

 The organizations winning at AI are not necessarily spending less; they are spending smarter, with clear visibility into where every dollar goes, cost accountability, and continuous optimization.
+AI governance isn't just a checkbox it's an active process that connects every dollar spent to tangible results: tracking usage, setting clear KPIs, eliminating waste, and ensuring spend is directly tied to measurable outcomes.

 CloudNuro is purpose-built for this challenge.
-As an Enterprise SaaS Management Platform built on the FinOps framework, CloudNuro gives IT and Finance leaders unified visibility into SaaS, cloud, and AI spending, plus centralized inventory, license optimization, automated cost allocation, and renewal management.
+As an Enterprise SaaS Management Platform built on the FinOps framework, CloudNuro gives IT and Finance leaders unified visibility into SaaS, cloud, and AI spending plus centralized inventory, license optimization, automated cost allocation, and renewal management.

 Trusted by global enterprises like Konica Minolta and Federal Signal, and recognized by Gartner in the SaaS Management Platforms Magic Quadrant, CloudNuro delivers measurable results in under 24 hours with a 15-minute setup.